Luke-Fischer/CGOL-Pthread-Parallelization/README.md

 Task parallelization: ./task_gol gridSize numIterations (-d)

+Where:
+  - numThreads is the number of threads used for the data parallel program
+  - gridSize is the size of the grid (i.e 10 = 10x10)
+  - numIterations is the number of iterations of the board to be computed
+  - if "id" is present, the output of each board is outputted to stdout

 # Data Vs Task parallelization

 Data approach: Assign n pthreads with an approximately equal number of board squares to compute and update.